 Cheesecakes are one of my favorite desserts.
 They are rich, creamy and so versatile.
 But they can be finicky and a little bit high maintenance.
 Cooking them in a water bath cooks them more consistently and keeps them from cracking.
-Here are a few tips for keeping the water bath from leaking all over the stove and making a mess.
+Here are a few tips for keeping the water bath from leaking into your cheesecake and causing a soggy crust.

 I have a lot of cheesecake recipes on my website.
 I love cheesecakes.
 They’re creamy, decadent and delicious.
 And I’m not alone.
 There is a reason one of the most popular restaurant chains in the country, so maybe even the world, is called The Cheesecake Factory.